ezsystems/commerce-documentation/docs/guide/navigation/modifying_the_search_query.md

-# Navigation cookbook

-## How to influence the search query?
+# Modifying the search query

-You have the possibility to extend the search query before navigation data is fetched.
-Before the search query is submitted, there are events that allows you to extend the query:
+You can extend the search query before navigation data is fetched using two events that are thrown before the search query is submitted:

 - `PostBuildEzContentQueryEven`
 - `PostBuildSolrQueryEvent`

 ## PostBuildEzContentQueryEvent

-This event is thrown just before the eZ content for the navigation is fetched and it allows you to extend the search query.
-You have to implement an event listener, if you want to listen to it.
+The `PostBuildEzContentQueryEvent` event is thrown just before content model content for the navigation is fetched.
+You can listen to it using the following example listener:

 ``` php
 <?php